Exploring dynamical phase transitions with cold atoms in an optical cavity: Probing the LMG Dynamical Phase Diagram

-In this regime, the cavity serves to mediate a global spin-exchange interaction between the atoms.
-The microscopic mechanism is the emission and absorption of photons into and out of the cavity to generate pairwise flip-flop interactions between atoms $i$ and $j$ such that they interchange which atom is in $\ket{\uparrow}$ and which is in $\ket{\downarrow}$ [Fig.~\ref{fig:PhaseDiagram}(a)(iii)].
-Since $\Delta \gg g\sqrt{N}$, the instantaneous average number of photons in the cavity mediating the interaction is $\ll N$, and the dynamics are well described by a spin-exchange model $\chi \hat{J}^+\hat{J}^-$ with coupling constant $\chi = -g^2/\Delta$.
-Similarly, the large detuning means superradiant emission does not play an active role, in contrast to previously reported work using the millihertz clock transition of $^{87}$Sr \cite{Norcia_OAT_2018}, where superradiant emission quickly induced collective decay of the atomic dipoles.
+In our simulator, the cavity mediates a global spin-exchange interaction, which is microscopically described by a flip-flop process in which the emission of a photon from atom $i$ in state $\ket{\uparrow}$ into the cavity mode is subsequently absorbed by atom $j$ in state $\ket{\downarrow}$ [Fig.~\ref{fig:PhaseDiagram}a)iii)].
+We operate in the regime $\vert\Delta\vert \gg g\sqrt{N}$, where the instantaneous average number of photons in the cavity mediating the interaction is much less than $N$, and the dynamics are well described by a spin-exchange model $\chi \hat{J}^+\hat{J}^-$ with coupling constant $\chi = -g^2/\Delta$ (see also Extended Data Fig.~2a and Methods).
+Similarly, the large detuning means that superradiant emission does not play an active role, in contrast to previous work \cite{Norcia_OAT_2018}.
+The interaction dynamics are faster than spontaneous emission, $\vert\chi\vert N \gg \gamma$, and satisfy the hierarchy $\vert\Delta\vert \gg g\sqrt{N} \gg \kappa,\gamma$.

-We realize the transverse fields $\Omega$ and $\delta$ by injecting laser light at frequency $\omega_p$ into the optical cavity through one mirror.
+We realize the transverse fields $\Omega$ and $\delta$ by injecting laser light at frequency $\omega_p$ into the optical cavity through one mirror, creating a coherent driving field $\Omega_p e^{i\omega_p t}$ inside the cavity.
 In the rotating frame at $\omega_p$, the laser light's detuning from atomic resonance $\delta = \omega_p-\omega_a$ provides the longitudinal field $\delta \hat{J}_z$ in Eq.~\ref{eqn:Hamiltonian}.
-The transverse field $\Omega \hat{J}_x$ is set by the magnitude $\vert\Omega_p\vert$ of the intracavity field induced by an applied external laser.
-The applied laser rapidly builds up a classical field within the cavity on a time scale $\sim 1 /\Delta$.
-This field couples $\ket{\downarrow}$ to $\ket{\uparrow}$ with dynamics described by the transverse field $\Omega = -2g\Omega_p/\Delta$ in Eq.~\ref{eqn:Hamiltonian}.
-We adopt the convention that this transverse field is oriented along $\hat{x}$ in the pseudospin coordinate system such that by jumping the phase of the laser light, we are able to create transverse fields oriented along any direction in the $x-y$ plane.
+Moreover, the applied laser rapidly builds up a classical field within the cavity on a timescale of approximately $1/\Delta$, which couples $\ket{\downarrow}$ to $\ket{\uparrow}$.
+This realizes the transverse field $\Omega \hat{J}_x$ in Eq.~\ref{eqn:Hamiltonian}, where $\Omega = -2g\Omega_p/\Delta$.
+We adopt the convention that this transverse field is oriented along $\hat{x}$ in the pseudospin coordinate system such that by jumping the phase of the laser light, we are able to create transverse fields oriented along any direction in the pseudospin $x - y$ plane.
+Furthermore, the experiment is realized with a standing wave cavity, where incommensurate lattice and drive wavelengths generate inhomogeneous $\Omega$ and $\chi$ parameters compared with the ideal case presented above.
+This leaves unchanged the generic features of the phase diagram in Fig~\ref{fig:PhaseDiagram}, but quantitatively modifies the phase boundary.